 Once the applicant receives the DS-2019 Form, he/she will be able to schedule their visa interview with the local U.S. Embassy.

-Upon successful receipt of a J-1 visa, the applicant will may schedule travel arrangements to the U.S.
+Upon successful receipt of a J-1 visa, the applicant may schedule travel arrangements to the U.S.

 Greenheart Exchange may sponsor J-2 dependents for Interns and Trainees approved for sponsorship.
 A “dependent” includes the legal spouse and/or unmarried minor children (under age 21) of the approved Intern or Trainee.
 Sponsorship of a J-2 dependent with Greenheart Exchange includes the following documentation: